-- Refill engine with recommended oil through the oil filler opening, and install the oil filler cap securely. - See "Capacities and recommended fuel/ lubricants" in the "9.
-Technical and consumer information" section for drain and refill capacity.
+- 10. Refill the engine with the recommended oil through the oil filler opening, and install the oil filler cap securely. - See "Capacities and recommended fuel/ lubricants" (P.9-2) for drain and refill capacity.
 The drain and refill capacity depends on the oil temperature and drain time.
 Use these specifications for reference only.
-Always use the dipstick to determine the proper amount of oil in the engine. - 12.
+Always use the dipstick to determine the proper amount of oil in the engine. - 11.
 Start the engine and check for leakage around the drain plug and the oil filter.
-Correct as required. - Turn the engine off and wait more than 10 minutes.
+Correct as required. - 12.
+Turn the engine off and wait more than 10 minutes.
 Check the oil level with the dipstick.
 Add engine oil if necessary.